 That said, Jupiter is a gaseous planet, meaning that in spite of its unbelievable mass, it isn’t overly dense in comparison to other planets.
 What’s more, a full day only lasts 10 hours, which is particularly surprising considering Jupiter’s enormous size.

 Symbolically, Jupiter is known as the God of Gods

 Jupiter (known as Zeus in Greek mythology) is the god of light, and has the power of lighting at his disposal.
 As the father of all, Jupiter watches over everyone and everything and uses his powers to maintain peace and justice.
 He might be a fair ruler, but even the most courageous beings in Roman mythology live in fear of him.

 Jupiter is the son of Saturn.
 Following his father’s attempt to devour him, Jupiter forced Saturn to vomit- saving the lives of his brothers and sisters who had previously been swallowed by their father.
 The world was consequently divided between Jupiter, who took the Earth and sky, and his brothers- Neptune, who took the sea, and Pluto, who took hell.

 Jupiter is often depicted in mythology either with a scepter from which he shoots bolts of lightning, or as a magnificent eagle.

 🌟 Discover your destiny with the help of a Psychic! 🌟

 In a natal chart, Jupiter signals the arrival of both success and downfalls.
 It has the ability to amplify the powers of the other planets (both positive and negative), as well as urge change and growth.
 Jupiter is our zest for life, our ability to succeed, and our sociability.
 It can represent male authority in all its forms and can symbolize career and finances.

 When in relation with Venus, Jupiter brings stability to romance, but can equally bring about bad news and chaos if it happens to be moving.

-Find out more about Jupiter and its effects when in retrograde here!
+Find out more about Jupiter retrograde and its effects here!

 - The positive effects of Jupiter include optimism, extroversion, luck, success, sociability, pleasure, development, growth, and fulfilment

 - The negative effects of Jupiter include vanity, excess, anger, tyranny, and waste, stagnation